Title: | Beginning Computer Science with R |

 dimensions

-: A vector of length two giving the
+A vector of length two giving the dimensions of the ocean.

 males

-: A list of R6 objects of class Male
+A list of R6 objects of class Male containing the current population of male whales.

 females

-: A list of R6 objects of class Female
+A list of R6 objects of class Female containing the current population of female whales.

 malePop

-: Current number of males in the population.
+Current number of males in the population.

 femalePop

-: Current number of females in the population.
+Current number of females in the population.

 starveParameter

-whale to die by starvation in the current generation.
+Helps determine probability for each whale to die by starvation in the current generation.

-: Computes distance between any two whales.
+Compute distance between two whales.

 dims